microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/kind/local_kind_gitops_helm/_index.md

 ## Deploy GitOps configurations and perform Helm-based GitOps flow on kind as an Azure Arc Connected Cluster

-The following README will guide you on how to create [Helm](https://helm.sh/)-based GitOps configuration on a [kind (Kubernetes in Docker)](https://kind.sigs.k8s.io/) cluster which is projected as an Azure Arc connected cluster resource.
+The following Jumpstart scenario will guide you on how to create [Helm](https://helm.sh/)-based GitOps configuration on a [kind (Kubernetes in Docker)](https://kind.sigs.k8s.io/) cluster which is projected as an Azure Arc connected cluster resource.

 In this guide, you will first deploy a nginx ingress controller to your cluster.
 Then you will deploy & attach a GitOps configuration to your cluster.
 This will be a namespace-level config to deploy the "Hello Arc" web application on your Kubernetes cluster.